vstehle/build-scripts/docs/rsb3720_building_running.md

 Insert the SDCard.

+Set Jumper SW1 to ON ON OFF OFF

+Power on.

-### Update U-Boot to SDCard
+### Update U-Boot from TFTP to eMMC

  1. Power Off the machine
- 2. Set Jumper SW1 to ON ON OFF OFF
+ 2. Set Jumper SW1 to OFF ON OFF OFF
  3. Power on the machine
  4. Stop the U-boot auto boot by pressing Enter
  5. You should be U-boot prompt now "u-boot =>"
- 6. Run "loady ${loadaddr}"
+ 6. Run "tftp ${loadaddr} flash.bin"
- 7. Send flash.bin through ymodem.
- 8. Run "mmc dev 1; mmc write ${loadaddr} 0x40 0x1B00"
+ 7. Run "mmc dev 2 0; mmc write ${loadaddr} 0x40 0x1B00"
- 9. Reset the machine
+ 8. Reset the machine

 ## Building firmware image